Grounds for Divorce/Dissolution of a Civil Partnership

 - Five years separation – the parties have lived apart for at least 5 years and that no consent is required by the Respondent.

-The Petition for divorce/dissolution will set out the background to the marriage and states why the Petitioner says that the marriage has broken down irretrievably.
+The Petition for divorce/dissolution will set out the background to the marriage and states why the Petitioner says that the marriage has broken down and cannot be repaired.

 The Petition needs to be accompanied by the original marriage certificate or civil partnership certificate and there is a Court fees of £550 (currently).
 You may be eligible for some exemption of the Court fee if you are on a low income.
-We can assess this prior to issuing any proceedings.
+This is something our solicitors can check for you prior to issuing any proceedings.

 Divorce proceedings are very rarely defended, but we will explain to you, if necessary, should proceedings become defended, the procedures involved.